 I love controversial opinions… mostly because they spur conversations, help us deepen our understanding, and grow our first principle thinking around a subject.
 This one doesn’t disappoint.

 Rather than hop on the “this is bad advice” or “I totally agree” bandwagon with personal anecdotes, this feels like an opportunity to share real data on the subject.
-While I do have opinions on how best to run these programs (and lots of experience to back it up), I think a more interesting take is to present hard data and research on the millions of data points we’ve reviewed here at Elevate Security (with a bit of my personal 2 cents at the end).
+While I do have opinions on how best to run these programs (and lots of experience to back it up), I think a more interesting take is to present hard data and research on the billions of data points we’ve reviewed here at Elevate Security (with a bit of my personal 2 cents at the end).

 In this post we’ll cover the following: